 Yes.
 Online schooling is legal in all 50 states.
 Many families begin online school during middle school to provide a more tailored, less overwhelming learning experience.
 Score Academy Online is accredited by Cognia, which means transcripts are recognized by other schools and universities nationwide.

 Grade 7 students study English Language Arts, Mathematics, Science, Social Studies, Spanish, Health and Physical Education, Digital Art and Design, Music, Coding Fundamentals, Career Research and Decision Making, and Critical Thinking.
-Additional electives may be available depending on the track and schedule.
+On the Synchronous and Flex packages, every subject is taught live by a certified teacher.
+On the Asynchronous package, students work through the same curriculum independently.

-Full Track students follow a structured daily schedule from approximately 8:30 AM to 3:00 PM, with breaks and lunch built in.
-That's roughly 5 to 6 hours of live instruction and independent study — similar to a traditional school day but with less wasted time.
+Synchronous 7th grade students follow a structured daily schedule from approximately 8:30 AM to 3:00 PM, with breaks and lunch built in.
+That’s roughly 5 to 6 hours of live instruction and independent study, similar to a traditional school day but with less wasted time.

-Three things set Score Academy apart.
-First, every class is capped at six students — not an average, the actual maximum in every live session.
-Second, 100% of Full Track instruction is live and taught by certified human teachers — no AI tutors, no pre-recorded lectures as primary instruction.
-Third, every student gets an individualized education plan built by their teachers, not generated by software.
+Three things.
+First, Synchronous instruction is 100% live and taught by certified human teachers.
+No AI tutors, no pre-recorded lectures as primary instruction.
+Second, every student gets an individualized education plan built by their teachers, not generated by software.
+Third, families can choose between Synchronous (small-group live), Flex (group live with recordings and teacher chat), and Asynchronous (fully self-paced), all under the same Cognia accreditation.

 Yes.
-In every live class, your child interacts with up to five classmates and their teacher.
+In every live class on the Synchronous and Flex packages, your child interacts with classmates and their teacher.
 Group projects, discussions, and collaborative work build genuine connections.
-Many families find that smaller, more consistent interactions actually work better for this age group than navigating a large middle school.
+Many families find that consistent, personal interactions in a focused setting work better for this age than navigating a crowded traditional middle school.

 Yes.
 Score Academy Online is accredited by Cognia (which includes SACS CASI, NCA, and NWAC recognition) and is both NCAA Approved and NCAA Eligible.
 Transcripts carry the same weight as those from any traditional accredited private school.